filip-gregurevic/master-thesis/README.md

 * https://www.elastic.co/guide/en/kibana/current/docker.html
 * https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html

-note elasticsearch on docker is not started with any security, not suited for production setup
+NOTE: elasticsearch on docker is started without any security, it is not suited for production setup

 ## Running the Project